NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 Thermistor Respiration

-The reality is the shortage of two connector sockets, and the flood of complaints from users insisting the single MULTI-parameter connector socket on the BSM-2301K was not enough.
+The reality is the shortage of two connector sockets, and users are all insisting the single MULTI-parameter connector socket on the BSM-2301K is not enough.
 The manufacturer was pressured to respond with an updated model (BSM-2303K) with an isolated MULTI-parameter socket added.
 The isolation was done so as not to disturb existing circuitry with an additional MULTI-parameter socket.
-It means the additional MULTI-parameter socket is not a functional one and only could make use of the IBP amplifier hardware that come with it.
+It means the additional MULTI-parameter socket is a fake one and only could make use of the IBP amplifier hardware that comes with it.

-The isolated MULTI-parameter socket was intended solely for IBP monitoring, effectively relieving the existing functional MULTI-parameter socket to only measure either Thermistor Respiration or act as serial port for the mainstream CO2 kit set.
-The solution was only partial, and it reduced two missing sockets to one missing socket; a total solution would have been just using dedicated sockets as there is no need for socket sharing.
-There was no need for the Smart Cables.
+The isolated fake MULTI-parameter socket was intended solely for IBP monitoring, effectively relieving existing functional MULTI-parameter socket to only measure either Thermistor Respiration or act as serial port for the mainstream CO2 kit set.
+It was not a solution, as a logical one would be to do away with the MULTI-parameter sockets.
+There is no need for socket sharing or the Smart Cables.

-There was no actual demand for additional IBP channel, but the BSM-2303 bedside monitor was camouflaged as an upgraded monitor with 2 channels of IBP.
+Alert salesmen knew there was no actual demand for additional IBP channel in the targeted segment, but the manufacturer claimed BSM-2303 bedside monitor was responding to market demand as an upgraded monitor with 2 channels of IBP.

 Under pressure, an additional isolated MULTI-parameter socket acting solely as an IBP amplifier had to be introduced